 The GCE discovery can also filter machines to include in the cluster based on tags using

 dev will only filter instances having a tag set to

 dev.
 Several tags

 set will require all of those tags to be set for the instance to be included.

-One practical use for tag filtering is when an GCE cluster contains many nodes that are not running
+One practical use for tag filtering is when a GCE cluster contains many nodes that are not master-eligible Elasticsearch nodes.
+In this case, tagging the GCE instances that are running the master-eligible Elasticsearch nodes, and then filtering by that tag, will help discovery to run more efficiently.

 Add your tag when building the new instance:

 gcloud compute instances create myesnode1 --project=es-cloud \ --scopes=compute-rw \ --tags=elasticsearch,dev

 cloud: gce: project_id: es-cloud zone: europe-west1-a discovery: seed_providers: gce gce: tags: elasticsearch, dev